Bank of Spain sees economy shrinking only slightly in second quarter

 Spain's economy has been in and out of recession since a property bubble burst in 2008, with domestic demand dragged down by dire consumer and business sentiment and only exports helping offset otherwise shrinking output.

-"Between April and June, confidence indicators showed a progressive improvement which could point to a more favourable domestic spending in the next few quarters," the central bank said.
+"Between April and June, confidence indicators showed a progressive improvement which could point to a more favorable domestic spending in the next few quarters," the central bank said.

 The government has said it expects the economy to emerge from recession by the third quarter, though many economists are less optimistic, with the International Monetary Fund seeing economic contraction into next year.